-came three years later, but returned in 1993-94.
-In 1997-98 the team won promotion to
+Relegation came three years later, but returned in 1993-94.
+In 1997-98, the team won promotion to the Oberliga Baden-Württemberg after a league championship in the Verbandsliga.
+Another league title in 1998 took the team to the Regionalliga Süd.

 senior club bought the Möslestadion from local neighbours Freiburger FC for the

-use of SCF II, junior sides and the ladies team.
-In 2000-01 the team lifted the
+use of SCF II, junior sides and the ladies' team.
+In 2000-01, the team lifted the

 Südbadischer Pokal, South Baden Cup.

-table finish Freiburg ended in the relegation places in 2015-16 to drop down to
+After a mid-table finish, Freiburg ended in the relegation places in 2015-16 to drop down to

-the fifth tier Oberliga Baden-Württemberg.
+the fifth-tier Oberliga Baden-Württemberg.
 The title was won at the first

 attempt prior to the team making a mark upon their Regionalliga return with